With proper daily oral care and a healthy diet, you can make a positive difference in the health of your dog’s teeth and gums.

 Daily brushing—The best way to help keep your dog’s teeth clean is to brush them daily.
 You’ll find a variety of specially designed toothbrushes for dogs at your local pet specialty store, or you can use a very soft human toothbrush.
 But be sure to use only toothpaste that is developed for dogs.
 Toothpaste made for humans contains fluoride and detergents that can be harmful when swallowed by your dog.
 It's easy to learn how to brush dog teeth.

 Regular veterinary exams and cleanings—In addition to toothbrushing, regular dental exams and cleanings by your veterinarian will help to keep your dog’s mouth healthy.
 Your vet can help spot and treat problems before they become more serious issues.

 The role of diet in better oral care

 What you feed your dog can have a significant impact on the health of his teeth and gums.

 Proper diet—Studies show that, in general, dry food helps keep teeth clean by reducing plaque and tartar accumulation on the teeth.
 The new PEDIGREE® Food for Dogs adult recipes feature a patented X-shaped kibble.
-This special shape was developed based on research from WALTHAM, THE WORLD'S LEADING AUTHORITY ON PET CARE AND NUTRITION®—and helps clean teeth down to the gum line while your dog chews.
+This special shape was developed based on research from Waltham Petcare Science Institute, a world leading authority on pet care and nutrition—and helps clean teeth down to the gum line while your dog chews.

 Avoid feeding your dog table scraps—Your dog may love table scraps, but human food provides extra calories, and increases the buildup of plaque and tartar on your dog's teeth.